Trip Facts

 Trip Highlights

-Upper Dolpo Trekking takes you deep into one of Nepal’s most remote and highest rural regions, hidden in the far west beyond the mighty Dhaulagiri Himalayan Range.
-This pristine land, often described as a hidden Himalayan sanctuary, remains largely untouched, preserving its raw natural beauty and ancient traditions.
-With dramatic landscapes and a deeply rooted Tibetan Buddhist and Bon culture, Upper Dolpo offers a truly authentic off-the-beaten-path trekking experience in Nepal.
+Upper Dolpo Trekking takes you into one of Nepal’s most remote and highest regions, hidden beyond the Dhaulagiri Himalayan Range in the far west.
+This pristine land remains largely untouched, preserving its raw landscapes and ancient traditions.
+Known as a hidden Himalayan sanctuary, Upper Dolpo offers an authentic off-the-beaten-path trekking experience, rich in Tibetan Buddhist and Bon culture.

-Due to its isolation and restricted status, Upper Dolpo is accessible only to a limited number of trekkers.
-Foreign travelers were permitted to enter the region only in 1989, and since then it has attracted adventurous trekkers seeking solitude, cultural depth, and untouched Himalayan wilderness.
-The rugged terrain, high passes, and vast open valleys make Upper Dolpo Trekking one of the most rewarding expeditions in Far West Nepal.
+Due to its isolation and restricted status, Upper Dolpo is open to only a limited number of trekkers.
+Foreign visitors were first allowed in 1989, making it one of Nepal’s least explored trekking destinations.
+The region rewards adventurous travelers with solitude, cultural depth, and unspoiled wilderness.
+Its rugged terrain, high passes, and vast valleys make the Upper Dolpo Trek one of the most unique trekking destinations in Far West Nepal.

-Situated between the Tibetan Plateau and the Dhaulagiri Range, the Upper Dolpo Trek unveils some of Nepal’s most spectacular landscapes, including high-altitude valleys, crystal-clear rivers, and ancient trade routes.
-The journey begins in Kathmandu, followed by a scenic flight to Juphal via Nepalgunj.
-From there, the trail gradually ascends through traditional villages, dramatic gorges, and alpine terrain within Shey Phoksundo National Park.
+Situated between the Tibetan Plateau and the Dhaulagiri mountain range, the journey reveals spectacular high-altitude landscapes, crystal-clear rivers, and ancient trade routes.
+The trek begins in Kathmandu, followed by a scenic flight to Juphal via Nepalgunj.
+From there, the trail ascends through traditional villages, deep gorges, and alpine terrain within Shey Phoksundo National Park.

-A major highlight of the trek is the breathtaking Phoksundo Lake, renowned for its deep turquoise color and dramatic setting beneath the Crystal Mountains.
-The region is also home to rare wildlife, including the elusive Snow Leopard, Himalayan blue sheep, and other high-altitude species.
-Along the route, trekkers visit some of the oldest Bon and Buddhist monasteries in Nepal, offering a rare glimpse into centuries-old spiritual traditions that remain unchanged.
+A major highlight is the stunning Phoksundo Lake, famous for its deep turquoise color and dramatic mountain setting.
+The region is home to rare wildlife such as the Snow Leopard and the Himalayan blue sheep.
+Trekkers also visit ancient Bon and Buddhist monasteries, offering a rare glimpse into centuries-old spiritual traditions that continue to this day.

 Trip Itinerary